JPBureik/experiment-monitoring/server_setup.md

     Type: E-Mail
     Addresses: <i>all addresses that are to be notified in case of alerts, separated by ";"</i>
     </pre>
-    Check the `Default` and `Include image` options in `Notification settings`, then click on `Test`.
+    Check the `Default` option in `Notification settings`, then click on `Test`.
 All recipients specified in `Addresses` should have received a test e-mail.
   * Set up alerts:<br>
     From your dashboard, choose a time series graph, click on `Edit` and then on `Alert`.
 Enter the conditions under which you want to receive an automatic alert e-mail for that measurement, and how to handle no data or error situations.
 Enter a message describing the alert situation, then click on `Test rule`.
 If the threshold set for the alert is below the current value, the fourth line should read:
     <pre>